Drug Abuse and Addiction in Arkansas

 In addition, the rates of abuse of illicit drugs in Arkansas have, in the past, been higher than the national average, according to data from the Substance Abuse and Mental Health Association (SAMHSA).

-Drugs and Crime in Arkansas
+Drug and Alcohol Related Crimes in Arkansas

 Arkansas has a particularly vicious problem with methamphetamines.
 From home-grown products manufactured in meth labs across the state to exotic meth imports pouring in from Mexico, methamphetamine abuse is a huge concern for law enforcement in Arkansas